BaldMansMojo/check_vmware_esx/README.md

 Download the [VMware Perl SDK](https://code.vmware.com/web/sdk/65/vsphere-perl) (requires a free account that you sign up for at the same page).

-Do not use SDK 6.x because it contains some bugs and incompatibilities.
-Use SDK 5.x.
-This works well.
+Do not use SDK 6.0 because it contains some bugs and incompatibilities.
+Use SDK 5.5 or 6.5.
+Both work well.

 Install the SDK.
 An installation guide can be found [here](https://www.vmware.com/support/developer/viperltoolkit/).